Our Approach to Corporate Governance

 The General Meeting of Shareholders makes important decisions as the supreme decision-making body of the Company while being a valuable venue for direct and constructive dialogue with shareholders.

-Board of Directors: eight (including three outside directors)
+Board of Directors: eight (including 3 Independent outside directors)

 The Board of Directors decides business strategies, business plans, and all other important matters related to management.
 The Board also oversees the overall management of the Group through reporting on such matters as the performance and duties of individual directors, important operations of subsidiaries and affiliates, and the implementation status of compliance and risk management systems by the Company and its subsidiaries and affiliates.